In New Jersey, landlords can only deduct for actual damages beyond normal wear and tear.

 - minor scuffs, nail holes, or faded paint

-These are considered part of normal use.
+These are considered part of normal use and are not valid deductions.

-👉 See the legal distinction: Normal Wear and Tear in NJ
+π See the legal distinction: Normal Wear and Tear in NJ

 Normal Wear and Tear vs Damage